Siarrawood/Kickstarter-Analysis/README.md

 * The mean campaign is about £4,000, but it is ouside the range for amount pledged, so Louise should try to get her play produced for less than £4,000.
 The median of the campaign goals is at about 2,000, so half of the goals are less than £2,000, which is right above the third quartile for pledged amounts.
 This means that 75% of the amounts pledged were around £2,000.

 ### Analysis of Outcomes Based on Launch Date
-* Pivot tables and graphs in Excel were used once again to visualize the campaign outcomes based on the launch date.
+* Pivot tables and a line graph in Excel were used to visualize the campaign outcomes based on the launch date.
 The outcomes were labeled as "successful," "failed," or "canceled."
 ![](Theater_Outcomes_vs_Launch.png)
-*
 * A new column was created in the workbook and the year was extracted from the "Date Created Conversion" column using the YEAR() function in Excel.
 Then a Pivot table was produced with the data, which was made into the above line graph.
 * June had the highest number of successful campaigns at 111, and July and October both had the most failed with 50.
 * The number of successful and failed stay relatively similar until around May and June where the amount of successful campaigns rocketed up.
 Interestingly, the difference decreases as the year progresses to almost the exact same number in December.
 There is definitely a trend represented in this data.

 ### Analysis of Outcomes Based on Goals
+* Another pivot table and line graph were made to portray the percentage of successful, failed, and canceled plays based on the funding goal amount.
 ![](Outcomes_vs_Goals.png)
+* The outcome and goal data for the plays category were collected using the COUNTIFS() function.
+The SUM() function was also used to calculate the "Total Projects" column with each's row number of successful, failed, or canceled projects.
+Then the above line graph was built using this data.
+* The highest percentage of success was with campaigns that had goals of less than $1,000 at almost 80%.
+The percent chance of success slowly declines as the goal increases, but then drops off rather steeply 45% down to just 20% around $30,000.
+The percentage of success then slightly increases when the goal is between $35,000 to $45,000 to little under 65%.
+However, it drastically drops to 0% as the goal approaches $50,000.
+The goal does seem to have an affect on the success of the campaign.
+* The percentage of success is 50% when the goal of a campaign is between $15,000 and $20,000.

 ### Challenges and Difficulties Encountered
 * Navigating throughout the Excel sheet tabs proved challenging after there were so many of them.
 It seemed like all of my work was kind of scattered in many different worksheets and it was difficult to arrange them sensibly.
 * When my formulas had errors, the pop-up did not really give much direction or help so it took some time for me to figure it out on my own.